bshepherdson/fcc/README.md

 - Modifying the input buffer is not formally supported, but it will work as one would expect: the edited text is what gets parsed.
 Likewise, editing string literals should work sanely, though it's not formally supported.
-- Pictured numeric output uses data space, so overflow is unlikely (but see above).
+- Pictured numeric output uses data space after `HERE`, so overflow is unlikely (and described above).
 - Parsed strings are dynamically allocated by `readline`, so overflow there is usually impossible (other than exhausting the system RAM).
 A maximum of 256 bytes of each input line are copied to the parse buffer, so no overflow is